sparkbox/standard/software/apache/README.md

 concurrently installed versions of PHP.

 ### vHost file support
+Each vhost (site) will be configured in it's own file in the `/usr/local/etc/httpd/vhosts` directory.
+Allow this to happen by:

-Add the the following line to the end of your `httpd.conf`
+  1. Add the the following line to the end of your `httpd.conf`

     Include /usr/local/etc/httpd/vhosts/*.conf

-In your local apache `/usr/local/etc/httpd/` directory run the following commands.

-    mkdir vhosts
-    cd vhosts
-    touch <project_name>.conf
+  2. `mkdir -p /usr/local/etc/httpd/vhosts`

+### Finishing up

-Restart apache with `brew services restart httpd`
+  1. Make sure httpd is configured to start on reboot: `brew services restart httpd`
+  1. Restart Apache with the changes made: `sudo apachectl -k restart`

 ## Installing PHP